victorca25/iNNfer/README.md

 -   Support for all super-resolution and restoration models available in BasicSR, like: `ESRGAN` (`RRDB`, both original and modified architectures), `SRGAN` (`SRResNet`), `PPON`, and `PAN`. (`SRFlow` is pending).
 -   "Chop forward" option, to automatically divide large images to smaller crops to prevent `CUDA` errors due to exhausted `VRAM`.
 -   Automatic inference of model scale, either from the model name (for example: `4x_PPON_CGP4.pth` will be interpreted as scale `4`) or from the network configuration (currently only for `ESRGAN`, others planned).
 If the scale cannot be infered, you can use the scale flag with the scale factor, like: `-scale 4`.
 -   Automatic inference of model architecture (for super-resolution and restoration at the moment, others planned).
-Mening that, for example, `ESRGAN`, `PPON` and `PAN` models can be chained with no additional requirement.
+Meaning that, for example, `ESRGAN`, `PPON` and `PAN` models can be chained with no additional requirement.
 The exact architecture can also be provided, specially if not using a default network configuration.
 -   Model chaining, to pass the input images through a sequence of models.
 -   Direct support for Stochastic Weight Averaging (SWA) models.
 Will automatically be converted to a regular model.
 -   Support for image to image translation models: `pix2pix` (`UNet`) and `CycleGAN` (`ResNet`).
 -   Support for `TorchScript` models.
-Use flag `-arch ts` (can not be chained yet).
+Use flag `-arch ts` (can't be chained yet).
 -   Automatic color correction, for models that modify the color hues when applied.
 Use flag `-cf`.
 -   Use of `fp16` format to reduce memory requirements.
-Technically, this operates with less accuracy than the default `fp32`, but for all tests so far, the errors where imperceptible.
+Technically, this operates with less accuracy than the default `fp32`, but for all tests so far, the errors were imperceptible.
 If you suspect any issue, fp16 can be disabled with the `-no_fp16` flag.
 -   Runs on NVidia GPUs if available by default or on CPU.
 Can also force to CPU with the flag `-cpu`.
 -   Partial model name support.
 You don't need to use the models' full names, only part of the name that identifies it as different from others.
 -   Option to do a side by side comparison of the input images to the output results with the `-comp` flag.

 ## Planned features